SSagun-c/Hugo.py/README.md

 # Usage

 Hugo uses the command prefix 'h!'
-If you need any help just simply type '.help' in any Channel and he will give you a list of things he can do!
+If you need any help just simply type 'h!help' in any Channel and he will give you a list of things he can do!

 # Invite the Bot